 Whenever an unsigned integer and a plain integer are combined, the plain integer is converted to unsigned and the result is unsigned.
-The value (on the PDP-11) is the least unsigned integer congruent to the signed integer (modulo 2^{16}).
-Because of the 2's complement notation, this conversion is conceptual and there is no actual change in the bit pattern.
+The value is the least unsigned integer congruent to the signed integer (modulo 2wordsize).
+In a 2's complement representation, this conversion is conceptual and there is no actual change in the bit pattern.